KayChadow/Notes/web/smuggling.md

 - The frond-end server must not (or can be encouraged not to) time out requests before the back-end server.
 - The back-end server must leave the connection open for reuse following a read timeout.

 Use Burp Turbo Intruder for this, because you can easily pause attacks, and continue.
 Take a look [here](../burp/turbo_intruder.md#pause-based-desync-attack) for an in depth explanation on how to use Turbo Intruder for this, with a step by step example.
+Apache 2.4.52 (kinda old) is vulnerable to this type of attack.

 ## Exploitation